 I wasn’t satisfied with the pale blue to mauve background – it was too sweet, and some small flaws bothered me.
 So I overprinted it with three versions: mostly black, with a few indigo and carmine red.
 Finally, a metallic frame (some gold, some copper) to trap the background colours.

-Here are some photos and closeups of what I titled, “Babarrunak Raku” (Babarrunak is Euskera/Basque for black beans!).
+Here are some photos and closeups of what I ended up calling, Babarrunak Raku (Babarrunak is Euskera/Basque for black beans!).

 Thanks to Sophia, Annerose, Ian and Claire for their feedback during the printmaking process.